Iran test-fires ballistic missiles on targets at sea

 The missiles of “various classes” targeted “the enemy’s battleships and destroyed them from 1,800 kilometres (1,125 miles) away,” according to the Sepahnews website.

-The missiles were fired from central Iran with the targets located in the "northern Indian Ocean," the Guards said.
+The missiles were fired from central Iran at targets located in the northern Indian Ocean, the Guards said.

 A video released by state television showed two missiles being launched and targets being hit at sea.